 Since the publication of our original paper on the aetiology of infantile spasms, several authors have published on the subject and some have suggested new and useful aetiological classification systems.
-Paciorkowski et al., for example, propose a genetic and biologic classification system that is flexible and has much merit[13].
+Paciorkowski et al., for example, propose a genetic and biologic classification system that is flexible and has much merit[14].
 The recent position paper of the ILAE on the classification of the epilepsies proposes that aetiologies of all the epilepsies should be thought of in terms of six potentially overlapping categories that should be considered at every step of the diagnostic pathway: structural, genetic, infectious, metabolic, immune and unknown[4].
 The aetiological sub-groups were chosen because of their potential therapeutic consequences.
 Our data can easily be rearranged to fit these other classification systems but we have chosen to use the system used in our previous paper to facilitate comparison between the two studies.

-We conclude that MRI has improved the detection of underlying aetiologies and particularly the diagnosis of cortical dysplasias.
+We conclude that MRI has likely improved the detection of cortical dysplasias.
 Genetic diagnoses are also more likely to be detected.
 Our results do not suggest to us that any particular aetiology has a better or worse outcome than any other, except for infants with stroke and infarct.
+Down’s infants might not respond better to the addition of vigabatrin with hormonal treatment but this observation needs to be confirmed.
 There is also a suggestion that there are reduced proportions of children presenting with infantile spasms secondary to hypoxic ischaemic encephalopathy and this might possibly reflect improvements in prenatal and perinatal care.
 The death rate in ICISS was very low and the response rate high.
 We would therefore advocate the use of combination therapy in all aetiological groups including stroke – although for tuberous sclerosis the best treatment has yet to be determined.

 Key Points: